sgordon2004/FORAGER/README.md

 </p>

 ## 🔁 What is the Prompt-Locked Loop?
 **Prompt-locked Loop** is a term coined by our team to refer to the main control mechanism behind FORAGER that iteratively refines AI-generated claims until they "lock" into a stable, supported, and high-confidence output.
 Computer engineers may notice the obvious inspiration we took from [**Phase-locked loop**](https://en.wikipedia.org/wiki/Phase-locked_loop), which synchronizes an output signal with a reference signal in computer electronics.
-Much how a Phase Lock Loop aligns those signals, out Prompt Locked Loop aligns an AI-generated claim with ground-truth documents.
+Much how a Phase Lock Loop aligns those signals, our Prompt Locked Loop aligns an AI-generated claim with ground-truth documents.

 ## 🚀 Features
 - 🔍 Claim-by-Claim Verification